-Communication is one of many crucial leadership and management skills.
+Communication is one of many crucial leadership skills for managers.
 Leaders need strong communication skills to influence and guide their teams.
 According to the U.S. Bureau of Labor Statistics (BLS), communication skills are important qualities of top executives.
 Top executives need to present information succinctly and persuasively.
 They should also be able to effectively negotiate with staff and people outside the organization.

 While communication is important, good leaders are also great listeners.
 Inc. Magazine notes active listening as an important communication skill for leaders in its “Speak Like a Leader: 7 Effective Communication Skills” article.
 The article also notes that a person’s body language can impact how they communicate.
 Making eye contact, smiling, and not folding your arms makes your body language more open and can improve conversations.